2017 Honda FitEnlarge Photo

 In hatchback form, the Fit and the Accent are both tall five-door cars with body creases and other design tricks to hide their boxy, almost wagon-like shapes.
 The fresher Honda is more distinctive, whereas the Accent comes across as almost the generic small car.
 Inside, the Honda offers more equipment features and options, but both have interiors with respectable materials that are pleasant enough, if distinctively non-luxury.

-The Accent is powered by a 138-horsepower, 1.6-liter four-cylinder engine, which matches best with the base six-speed manual gearbox and its light clutch.
-Equipped with the more common six-speed automatic transmission, it takes the Accent about 10 seconds to accelerate from zero to 60 miles per hour, which is slow.
-The automatic does offer a Sport mode and manual control, but to get the most out of its engine, it has to be revved high, above 3500 rpm.
+The Accent is powered by a 138-horsepower, 1.6-liter 4-cylinder engine, which matches best with the base 6-speed manual gearbox and its light clutch.
+Equipped with the more common 6-speed automatic transmission, it takes the Accent about 10 seconds to accelerate from zero to 60 miles per hour, which is slow.
+The automatic does offer a Sport mode and manual control, but to get the most out of its engine, it has to be revved high, above 3,500 rpm.
 Even so, it's taxed with more than two people aboard.
-Gas mileage is either 30 mpg combined with the automatic or 31 mpg combined with the six-speed manual.
+Gas mileage is either 30 mpg combined with the automatic or 31 mpg combined with the 6-speed manual.

-Similarly, the Honda Fit uses a 130-horsepower 1.5-liter four-cylinder engine with a six-speed manual gearbox as standard.
-However, most Fits will use a continuously-variable transmission (CVT) that does far better on fuel efficiency than any Accent.
-The combined EPA rating of 36 mpg (33 mpg city, 41 highway) vaults Honda to the head of its class for EPA ratings.
+Similarly, the Honda Fit uses a 130-horsepower 1.5-liter 4-cylinder engine with a 6-speed manual gearbox as standard.
+However, most Fits will use a continuously variable transmission (CVT) that does far better on fuel efficiency than any Accent.
+The EPA rating of 33 mpg city, 41 highway, 36 combined vaults Honda to the head of its class for EPA ratings.
 It's done a decent job of making the CVT tolerable, and the Fit suppresses most exterior noise fairly well even at speeds well above any U.S. speed limit.

-The 2016 Honda Fit encompasses four models and primary builds: a base Fit LX, a mid-range EX, and a premium EX-L. Keyless entry, cruise control, a rearview camera, and air conditioning are among many items now included even on the base LX, while mid-level EX models get push-button start, upgraded infotainment, and Honda's impressive LaneWatch wide-angle lane-change aid from the Accord.
+The 2017 Honda Fit encompasses four models and primary builds: a base Fit LX, a mid-range EX, and a premium EX-L. Keyless entry, cruise control, a rearview camera, and air conditioning are among many items now included even on the base LX, while mid-level EX models get keyless ignition, upgraded infotainment, and Honda's impressive LaneWatch wide-angle lane-change aid from the Accord.
 The Fit EX-L heaps on leather and more luxury, while its top-of-the-line EX-L With Navigation trim level gets a high-contrast system with live traffic data that's finally worth the premium.